csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 ## llm querying / causal inference

 - decoding
-  - greedy - iteratively pick highest-probability token
+  - Greedy - iteratively pick highest-probability token
-  - nucleus sampling: [The Curious Case of Neural Text Degeneration](https://arxiv.org/abs/1904.09751) (holtzman...choi, 2019)
+  - Nucleus sampling: [The Curious Case of Neural Text Degeneration](https://arxiv.org/abs/1904.09751) (holtzman...choi, 2019)
-  - contrastive decoding ([li et al. 2022](https://arxiv.org/abs/2210.15097)) - decode based on the difference between a large and small LLM
+  - Contrastive decoding ([li et al. 2022](https://arxiv.org/abs/2210.15097)) - decode based on the difference between a large and small LLM
+    - Context-aware decoding ([shi, ...zettlemoyer, yih, 2023](https://arxiv.org/pdf/2305.14739.pdf)) - the difference between the output probabilities when a model is used with and without context
   - Semantic Uncertainty ([kuhn, gal, & farquhar, 2023](https://arxiv.org/abs/2302.09664)) - yields uncertainties by incorporating linguistic invariances created by shared meanings
   - Minimum Bayes Risk Decoding ([suzgun, ..., jurafsky, 2022](https://arxiv.org/abs/2211.07634)) or ([freitag et al. 2022](https://arxiv.org/pdf/2111.09388.pdf))
+  - A Frustratingly Simple Decoding Method for Neural Text Generation ([yang, ..., shi, 2023](https://arxiv.org/abs/2305.12675)) - build an anti-LM based on previously generated text and use this anti-LM to penalize future generation of what has been generated
 - Can Large Language Models Infer Causation from Correlation? ([jin...scholkopf, 2023](https://arxiv.org/abs/2306.05836)) - introduce Corr2Cause dataset (must infer causal graph from correlational statements), doesn't test pre-existing knowledge
 - Causal Reasoning and Large Language Models: Opening a New Frontier for Causality ([kiciman...tan, 2023](https://arxiv.org/abs/2305.00050))
   - LLMs to be used alongside existing causal methods, as a proxy for human domain knowledge and to reduce human effort in setting up a causal analysis